madelynwith5ns/Vanessa/README.md

 Concurrency is done via background workers.
 Call the init function at the start of your program and you can call the `bg` function from anywhere to run a closure in the background!

+The `workers` feature flag is enabled by default.

 ```rust
 use vanessa::worker::bg;